MukulPretham/NextJS/notes/notes.md

 --> Fonts
 -->Image Element
 --> Page and layout.tsx
---> Nav links and styles when active {usePathname}
+--> Nav links and styles when active (sePathname hook)

---> Populated the db
+--> Populated database
 --> Fetching Data
     -- async components, which render in server
     -- Promise.all() used for parallel time fetching -- sequential awaits lead to waterfall fetching

+--> search functionality.
+step1: